joeholley/tomolink/docs/userguide.md

 1) `/users/<uuidsource>/<relationship>` to retrieve all relationships of the given type for the provided user ID.
 1) `/users/<uuidsource>/<relationship>/<uuidtarget>` to retrieve the value of one relationship from the provided source user ID to the target user ID.

+## Tomolink client limitations
+Tomolink is exposed as an HTTP API and can be used with any HTTP library/client that can send JSON in the request body.
+It is **not**, however, recommended to talk to Tomolink directly from your end user clients (game/app)! **You should route your Tomolink calls through your own online services (game servers, platform services, etc).** This means:

+* **Again, because it is important**: Tomolink does **NOT** handle authorization or authentication, beyond the built-in controls GCP exposes for [Cloud Run invoker access](https://cloud.google.com/run/docs/authenticating/overview) - which is not a good solution for end-user authentication.
+It is expected that in production, you only access Tomolink from other parts of your game services backend infrastructure that you trust to act on behalf of your authenticated users.  _Any call from any client that has Cloud Run invoker permissions to access Tomolink can create/retrieve/update/delete **any** data in Tomolink!_
+* Tomolink does not provide any way to 'subscribe' for updates to a user's relationships.
+If you need this kind of functionality, you should notify clients of changes using a separate notification mechanism.
+* Tomolink does not have any built-in rate limiting or abuse prevention measures beyond ignoring requests of implausibliy large size.

 ## Updating Configuration

 Tomolink accepts a YAML config file called [tomolink_defaults.yaml](../cmd/tomolink_defaults.yaml).
 All of the values in the config file can also be overridden by environment variable.
 To do so, set an environment variable with the same name as the _dot notation of the YAML config parameter_, with all upper-case letters, and underscores in place of periods.
 For example, the config parameters for setting up the HTTP API in the YAML file look like this: